Geometrization of Graphs: Towards Bounding the Chromatic Number via High-Dimensional Embedding

-After applying (R1), we observe that when $d$ is odd, it is straightforward to verify that $\omega'(a_i)\geq 0$ for every $i\in \{1,2,\dots,d\}$, and moreover, there exists some $a_j$ such that $\omega'(a_j)>0$.
-This contradiction completes the proof of the theorem in the odd case.
-We now turn to the case when $d$ is even.
+\end{itemize} That is, after applying \textbf{(R1)}, when $d$ is odd, it is straightforward to verify that $\omega'(a_i)\geq 0$ for every $i\in \{1,2,\dots,d\}$, and there exists some $a_j$ such that $\omega'(a_j)>0$.
+This contradiction completes the proof of Theorem~\ref{apply-for-discharging} in the odd case.